bmeurant/technical-docs/software-architecture/system-design-patterns/message-queue.md

     The official Azure Architecture Center documentation on the pattern, providing a clear overview and use cases.

 4.  **[Competing Consumers pattern - Microsoft Azure](https://learn.microsoft.com/en-us/azure/architecture/patterns/competing-consumers)**
-    The official Azure documentation for the Competing Consumers pattern, detailing how it enables scalability and availability.
+    The official Azure documentation for the Competing Consumers pattern, detailing how it enables [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] and availability.

 5.  **[Priority Queue pattern - Microsoft Azure](https://learn.microsoft.com/en-us/azure/architecture/patterns/priority-queue)**
     The official Azure documentation for the Priority Queue pattern, explaining how to prioritize messages to handle urgent requests first.